Page 1: Biography

 In Parliament MacIntyre formed a close friendship with other new National members, especially J.B.
 (Peter) Gordon and Robert Muldoon (who had also served with the Divisional Cavalry in Italy).
 They regularly discussed issues of the day over late-night drinks and their wives also became friendly.
 The trio’s willingness to challenge senior National ministers as well as the Labour opposition earned them the nickname ‘Young Turks’.
 In 1961 MacIntyre was one of ten National members who voted with Labour to abolish the death penalty.

 Following his third election victory in 1966, Prime Minister Keith Holyoake refreshed his ministerial line-up by promoting MacIntyre, Gordon, David Thomson and Muldoon to cabinet.
 MacIntyre’s work in the lands, forests and valuation portfolios earned him a reputation as a capable and hardworking minister.
-He was a strong advocate for exotic forest planting on private land, recognising its potential to boost farmers’ incomes, provide employment and support processing industries.
+He supported the professionalisation and expansion of the national parks programme, including the development of public walking tracks, and was a strong advocate for exotic forest planting on private land, recognising its potential to boost farmers’ incomes, provide employment and support processing industries.

 In 1969 MacIntyre succeeded the late Ralph Hanan as minister of Māori affairs and of island affairs.
 One of his first challenges was to deal with fierce opposition to his predecessor’s Māori Affairs Amendment Act 1967, which threatened to accelerate the alienation of Māori land.